feludwig/pgsql-omt-schema/README.md

 Zoom range|Server usability|Client usability
 ---|---|---
-0-3|only `mktiles.py`, minutes to hours per tile|between 500KB/tile and ~1500KB/tile: usable
+0-5|only `mktiles.py`, minutes to hours per tile|below 500KB/tile, usable
-4-5|only `mktiles.py`, minutes to hours per tile|sometimes 1MB/tile but can be looked at
 6-10|recommend file caching because multiple seconds to minutes to render,`mktiles.py` or `pg_tileserv`|rendering is responsive, <500KB/tile usually
 11-15|live serving possible, size is usually <500KB/tile mapbox recommendation|rendering is responsive 16-22|no work to do|excellent: no need for network once z15 visited